 During highway construction, twenty-eight sets of human remains are found.
 Twenty-six of the bodies are reburied in a nearby cemetery but two skeletons, a woman and her baby, are not—instead, they are given over to the state archaeologist.
 What accounts for the difference?
 Is it that the skeletons of twenty-six white people are not interesting to archaeological study?
 Or is it that the thought of reburying Native American remains when they could be studied is somehow a violation of our dedication to knowledge of the past?

 This scenario captures the fraught logic of preservation that undergirds US museum policies toward American Indian artifacts and remains, which sits at the heart of Chip Colwell’s new book, Plundered Skulls and Stolen Spirits: Inside the Fight to Reclaim Native America’s Culture.
-The book offers a nuanced analysis of the stakes of repatriation for Native communities, which seek to retrieve objects and bones, and museum curators and archaeologists, who conceptualize themselves as the stewards of America’s past and the protectors of precious scientific data.
+The book offers a nuanced analysis of the stakes of repatriation for Native communities, who seek to retrieve objects and bones, and museum curators and archaeologists, who conceptualize themselves as the stewards of America’s past and the protectors of precious scientific data.

 The book is part history, part memoir, part ethnography.
 Colwell illustrates the groundswell of Native activism in the 1970s that sought the repatriation of Native remains and artifacts, and details the political and legal challenges that Native activists brought to museums that resisted the return of Native objects.
-Colwell brings these historical repatriation efforts into conversation with his own experience as a curator at the Denver Museum of Nature & Science and the efforts to communicate and collaborate with tribal groups in the wake of Native American Graves Protection and Repatriation Act (NAGPRA).
+Colwell brings these historical repatriation efforts into conversation with his own experience as a curator at the Denver Museum of Nature & Science and ongoing efforts to communicate and collaborate with tribal groups in the wake of Native American Graves Protection and Repatriation Act (NAGPRA).

 Colwell balances the perspectives of Native communities on the one hand and museum staff and archeologists on the other.
-Most chapters open with an epigraph from each camp, which give a bit of underlying emotional material underlying the repatriation debates.
-This is not to say that Native and museum/archaeology positions are dichotomous, but even as Colwell conveys the nuanced positions of repatriation activists and preservationists, he shows that “common ground is so elusive because every object contains within it the seeds of conflict that have germinated over the decades between religious freedom and academic freedom, spiritual truths and scientific facts, moral rights and legal duties, preserving historical objects and perpetuating living cultures” (8).
+Most chapters open with an epigraph from each camp, which give a bit of the emotional material underlying repatriation debates.
+This is not to say that Native and museum/archaeology positions are dichotomous, but even as Colwell conveys the complex positions of repatriation activists and preservationists, he shows that “common ground is so elusive because every object contains within it the seeds of conflict that have germinated over the decades between religious freedom and academic freedom, spiritual truths and scientific facts, moral rights and legal duties, preserving historical objects and perpetuating living cultures” (8).

 Four case studies show the difficulty of finding common ground.
-Each of the four cases addresses the negotiation over a set of objects and its eventual repatriation to Native communities.
+Each of the four cases details a negotiation over a set of objects and its eventual repatriation to Native communities.
 The first, on statues of Zuni deities called “War Gods,” illustrates that early twentieth century anthropologists and collectors sought sacred objects even as they knew the Zuni would object to their public display.
 These fieldworkers justified their efforts in part because the War Gods would eventually decay if left in the open.
-Colwell shows that this logic of preservation survived well into the century and often explicitly ignored indigenous concepts, such as that of the Zuni notion that “all things will eat themselves up” and humans are better left out of the natural process of decay.
+Colwell shows that this logic of preservation survived well into the century and often explicitly ignored indigenous concepts, such as the Zuni notion that “all things will eat themselves up” and humans are better left out of the natural process of decay.

 The third case study revolves around Tlingit ceremonial objects that had been sold to shady dealers.
 Colwell addresses notions of communal ownership, which are often evoked in repatriation cases when ceremonial or historical objects are extracted and sold by tribal members.
 This raises the interesting problem of commoditization: If an individual can render an object salable, can alternative notions of property counter the potential incentive to sell heritage objects?

 The last case study focuses on the difficulty of the repatriation of Calusa Indian skulls, which is a conundrum because the Calusa are (from the perspective of archaeology) an extinct indigenous group and thus there is no group legally entitled to receive the skulls.
-Colwell explains that expansive notions of kinship, which run counter to Anglo-American norms, can overturn the dubious claim by some archaeologists (famous in the case of Kennewick man) that remains unrelated to present Native groups should be considered government property.
+Colwell explains that expansive notions of indigenous kinship, which run counter to Anglo-American norms, can overturn the dubious claim by some archaeologists (famous in the case of Kennewick man) that remains unrelated to present Native groups should be considered government property.

 Colwell is an excellent writer, and he presents the actors in his study as complicated human beings that, even if fallible and fickle, can still convey coherent, reasoned positions.
 He clearly favors repatriation, as anyone should, but fairly analyzes the perspectives of curators and anthropologists who conceive themselves to be stewards of the past such that all peoples can derive meaning from it.